top of page

 Photo Credit: Chloe Cryan 2024 > 2.7.24 Gemini Snorkel > Island Dream Productions

-The Gemini sailed south, back toward Ka’anapali as we rocked out to pumping music!
-It was a smoother ride back because the wind blew at our backs and the waves pushed us forward.
-The sky was clear, and the sun was blazing.
-We spotted a mama whale and her calf breaching out of the ocean just next to us!
-The Gemini slowed to a stop for a moment to give us a chance to observe the whales and our tour guide gave a very informative and interesting speech about humpback whales.
+After lunch, the Gemini Catamaran sailed south, back toward Ka’anapali as we rocked out to music!
+The sky was clear, and the sun was blazing, and it was a smooth ride back.
+We spotted a whale and her calf breaching out of the ocean just next to us!
+The catamaran slowed to a stop for a moment to give us a chance to observe the whales.
+The crew then gave everyone a very informative and interesting speech about humpback whales.

 Fun Facts about Humpback Whales: Female whales are bigger than the males and only have temporary relationships.
 However, males can often be seen protecting the young.
 The males can often be seen showing off and fighting with other males to impress females.
 Females can get pregnant as young as four years old!
-Food isn’t as abundant as it is in Alaska, which is why they come here for a short time only to give birth and mate.
+In Maui, the food for the whales isn’t as abundant as it is in Alaska, which is why they come here for a short time only to give birth and mate.

-The Gemini Snorkel Sail Adventure is highly recommended.
+As a seasoned snorkeler and scuba diver, I highly recommend The Gemini Snorkel Sail Adventure!
 If you are visiting Maui, and looking for relaxing day out in the ocean, Gemini Sailing Charters is the way to go!
 Happy Sailing!
 To book a tour check out their website now!

 Recent Posts